How Deep Can You Snorkel? – Underwater Snorkeling Guide

 - For every 10 meters deep that you go in the water, the water pressure goes up by 1 atm.

 So ultimately, the question arises as to why you can’t just use a longer snorkel tube.
 Essentially, even with a longer tube, if you’re deep in the water, say around 10 meters, you’d still have to deal with a pressure difference of 1 atm.
-You will be able to breathe out, but not in which is kind of like not eating but constantly having to go to the bathroom.
+You will be able to breathe out, but you can’t breathe in as your lungs can’t overcome the surrounding pressure – which is kind of like not eating but constantly having to go to the bathroom.

-Your best bet is to get 12-15 inch tube and hold your breath as you sink in, but ideally, if you want to explore the waters underneath, try getting a scuba certification.
-An average depth of around less than 1 meter is considered to be the norm for snorkelers.
+Your best bet is to get 12-15 inch snorkel tube and hold your breath as you sink in, but ideally, if you want to explore the waters underneath, try getting a scuba certification and start diving.
+An average depth of around less than 3 feet / 1 meter is considered to be the norm for snorkelers.

-The bends is just another name for decompression sickness.
-Decompression sickness causes joint pains and can also affect your lungs, heart and brain.
-It is the result of gas bubbles building up in your body due to rising water pressure and is generally a phenomenon which occurs when you’re very deep under the surface where the water pressure is at its peak.
+The bends are just another name for decompression sickness.
+Decompression sickness causes joint pains and can also affect your lungs, heart, and brain.
+It is the result of gas bubbles building up in your body due to rising water pressure and is generally a phenomenon that occurs when you’re very deep under the surface when scuba diving where the water pressure is at its peak.

 However, it is possible to get the bends in shallow water as well.
 Research indicates that even going to a depth of 3 meters is sufficient to cause the bends if you stay underwater for long time periods (half an hour or more).